 Experts have sought to identify the key drivers of so-called "systemic risk," or the financial interdependencies that allowed a seemingly limited subprime mortgage crisis to culminate in widespread panic in the United States and abroad, as well as the failure of some of the country's most prominent financial institutions.
 Some critics of Fed policy partially blame the institution, especially its decision to keep the federal funds rate at 1 percent from 2003 to early 2005, which allowed for significant credit expansion.

-In the 2009 book The Road Ahead for the Fed, Carnegie Mellon's Allan Meltzer wrote that, judging by the Taylor's rule guidelines on setting interest rates, former chairman Alan Greenspan's Fed policy was too expansive, considering that short-term interest rates remained negative as the economy continued to grow.
+In the 2009 book The Road Ahead for the Fed (PDF), Carnegie Mellon's Allan Meltzer wrote that, judging by Taylor rule guidelines (see graph below) on setting interest rates, former chair Alan Greenspan's Fed policy was too expansive, considering that short-term interest rates remained negative as the economy continued to grow.
 Greenspan attributed this policy to his belief that the U.S. economy faced a risk of deflation (a decline in prices due to a tightening supply of credit) similar to Japan's experience in the 1990s.

-Other experts point to the 1999 repeal of the Glass-Steagall Act, which led to an escalation in the number of non-bank institutions responsible for issuing credit, as a catalyst for increased systemic risk.
+Other experts point to the 1999 repeal of the Glass-Steagall Act, which led to an escalation in the number of non-bank institutions authorized to issue credit, as a catalyst for increased systemic risk.
 The share of credit extended by banks in the United States dropped from 60 percent half a century ago to 20 percent in 2009.
-Mauro Guillén, professor of management at University of Pennsylvania's Wharton School of Business, says the repeal of Glass-Steagall was part of a regulatory "race to the bottom" between Britain and the United States in the 1980s and 1990s as they competed to woo financial firms.
+Mauro Guillen, professor of management at University of Pennsylvania's Wharton School of Business, says the repeal of Glass-Steagall was part of a regulatory "race to the bottom" between the UK and the United States in the 1980s and 1990s as they competed to woo financial firms.

-Professor Charles Calomiris of the Columbia University Graduate School of Business says to successfully implement these varying objectives, monetary policy (the "dual mandate") must be kept separate from macroprudential regulation (maintaining financial stability).
-Dodd-Frank, Calomiris argues, does not do enough to outline rules to this end.
-"It doesn't provide any guidelines for what macroprudential regulation is," he says.
-The law is "sympathetic" to the creation of a macroprudential authority, but not "specific."
+Professor Charles Calomiris of the Columbia University Graduate School of Business, for instance, argues that to successfully implement these varying objectives, monetary policy must be kept separate from macroprudential regulation, rules that govern how much risk banks can take on.
+Dodd-Frank, Calomiris says, does not do enough in this area.
+The law is "sympathetic" to the creation of a macroprudential authority, but "it doesn't provide any guidelines for what macroprudential regulation is," he says.

-Some of the fiercest criticism of the Fed came after its November 2010 announcement that it would buy $600 billion in long-term Treasury bonds to stimulate a struggling economy.
-The Fed hoped that this second round of so-called quantitative easing, or QE2—the first was implemented at the end of 2008 during the height of the crisis—would lower long-term interest rates, increase investment, and boost job growth.
-Twenty-three conservative economists wrote a letter to the Fed criticizing the plan for potentially stoking inflationary pressures, weakening the dollar, and failing to alter the jobless rate.
+Some of the fiercest criticism of the Fed came after its November 2010 announcement that it would launch a second round of QE (known as QE2), buying $600 billion in long-term Treasury bonds to stimulate a still-struggling economy.
+Twenty-three economists wrote a letter to the Fed criticizing the plan for potentially stoking inflationary pressures, weakening the dollar, and failing to alter the jobless rate.
 QE2 wrapped up in June 2011.
-But following the S&P downgrade of U.S. debt in early August 2011, subsequent global market volatility, and fears of another recession, many investors have looked to the Fed to implement a third round of bond buying in the absence of any coherent fiscal policy by legislators, and indeed, it launched a new, open-ended quantitative easing program in September 2012.
+But following the S&P downgrade of U.S. debt in early August 2011, subsequent global market volatility, and fear of another recession, the Fed launched QE3 in September 2012, an open-ended program that lasted until October 2014.

-Unconventional monetary policies, as quantitative easing and other central bank investments are called, were deemed "largely successful at achieving their domestic goals, and were especially effective at the time of greatest financial turmoil," according to an April 2013 report by the International Monetary Fund [PDF].
+Still, such unconventional monetary policies were deemed "largely successful at achieving their domestic goals, and were especially effective at the time of greatest financial turmoil," according to an April 2013 report by the International Monetary Fund (PDF).
 Intervention stemmed the losses for volatile assets, such as mortgage securities, and provided maneuverability for central banks when they couldn't realistically enforce negative interest rates, the IMF report said.
-Moreover, the Fed's investment portfolio has contributed more than $200 billion in profit to the Treasury over the past three years, which was largely generated from the interest payments it received from the Treasury for holding government bonds.
+Moreover, the Fed's investment portfolio has returned more than $400 billion to the Treasury since 2010, although much of this was generated from the interest payments it received from the Treasury itself.

 This Congressional Research Service report examines the Federal Reserve's monetary policy in 2014.